FarPlay Quick Start

 • Download FarPlay

 Download FarPlay for free here.
-We support Mac, Windows and Linux.
+We support Mac, Windows and Linux (tablets and phones are not yet supported).

 • Open FarPlay

-After download, FarPlay should be in your Downloads folder.
-Open it.
+After download, you should find the FarPlay installer in your Downloads folder.
+Install, then open FarPlay.
 Depending on your platform, FarPlay will ask you to grant it access to your microphone.
 Click yes.
 On the welcome screen, enter a name so FarPlay can identify you to the other participants.

 • Test your audio